 - Accelerates the flow of funds to green companies

 To meet the goals of the Green Deal, funds will have to be directed towards sustainable activities and this taxonomy is one tool to achieve that.
-Ideally, directing private funds into “green” investments should reduce funding to “brown” or dirty firms, resulting in a fall in greenhouse gas emissions and limiting global warming—a goal of the Paris Agreement and other existing initiatives.
-However, this could create an asset bubble (large pool of money chasing few activities and crowding the market), as money flows into certain green activities, investors’ prices may rise to unsustainable levels which may lower the intended effect.
+Ideally, directing private funds to “green” investments should reduce funding to “brown” or dirty firms, resulting in a fall in greenhouse gas emissions and limiting global warming—a goal of the Paris Agreement and other existing initiatives.
+However, this could create an asset bubble (large pool of money chasing few activities and crowding the market), as money flows into certain green activities, investors’ asset prices may rise to unsustainable levels which may lower the intended effect.